IRA Charitable Rollover

 - Distributions must be made directly from the IRA trustee payable to the public charity.

-To further discuss the possibility of making an IRA Charitable Rollover gift to The Shakespeare Theatre of NJ, please contact Molly Dunn, Director of Development at 973-845-6729 or via email at firstname.lastname@example.org.
+To further discuss the possibility of making an IRA Charitable Rollover gift to The Shakespeare Theatre of NJ, please contact Heidi Speckhart, Director of Development at 973-845-6729 or via email at firstname.lastname@example.org.

 The Shakespeare Theatre of New Jersey cannot provide legal or tax advisory services for its donors.
 Please see your financial and legal advisors before making a planned gift.
 All planned gift inquiries are confidential, with no obligation assumed or expected.